 4. *Foreign Language requirement can be satisfied through HFT4205 (3) Conversational Spanish for Hospitality Managers or any other Foreign Language course.
 Foreign Language requirement can also be satisfied for full bi-lingual students via testing with the Modern Languages department.

 5. Global Club Management and Leadership majors are required to complete 6 months of approved internship.

-6. Global Club Management and Leadership majors are required to complete a Global Component to include one of the following: International Internship, Study Abroad Experience with FSU International Programs, a Domestic Internship with a Multinational Corporation, or the completion of a Global Citizenship Certificate that is awarded by the Center for Global Engagement.
+6. Global Club Management and Leadership majors are required to complete a global component to include one of the following: International Internship, Study Abroad Experience with FSU International Programs or Center for Global Engagement, a Domestic Internship with a Multinational Corporation, or the completion of a Global Citizenship Certificate that is awarded by the Center for Global Engagement.